lenh0205/dotnetDoc/Csharp.md

+## 3. Different between class, struct, record ?

+## 4. what is 'indexer' ?

 ## 14. What are generics in C#.NET
 * a feature that allows you to create `reusable code` by parameterizing classes, methods, and other constructs with one or more types
 * Generics are commonly used in collections to create flexible and type-safe data structures